 PURSUIT RACING GUIDELINES

-8. Points will be awarded as one for first, two for second and so on.
-Lowest overall in all three series wins the Pursuit Challenge Trophy.
-These prizes will be awarded at the Prizegiving Dinner in November.
+The first boat across the line in each race is the winner.
+Series points will be awarded as one for first, two for second and so on.
+There are prizes for each series and the lowest overall in all three series wins the Pursuit Challenge Trophy.
+These prizes will be awarded at the SYC Prizegiving Dinner in November.

 To promote the "enjoyment of sailing" handicaps will be adjusted after each race throughout the year.
 A win carries a penalty of 6 minutes for the next race, 2nd place 5 minutes, 3rd place 4 minutes etc down to 1.
 If you are last you will be given a boost of 6 minutes for the next race, 5 minutes for the next to last and 4 minutes for 3rd from last etc down to 1.
 If 12 or more boats finish then this is applied in total, any boats finishing 7th or more from the start or end will not be adjusted.
 If less than 12 boats finish, then if it is an odd number the middle boat will not be adjusted, if it is an even number then adjustments will apply from both ends.
 These will stop at the middle rather than overlap.